MaldicionChina/maldicionchina.github.io/_posts/2019-04-07-connect-bluetooth-device.md

 Failed to start discovery: org.bluez.Error.NotReady
 ```

-If you get the error above, you can follow these steps :D .
+If you get the error presented above, you can follow these steps :D .

 * `Failed to start discovery: org.bluez.Error.NotReady` error.

-Be sure `bluetooth`'s service is running with:
+First, be sure `bluetooth`'s service is running executing the following commands:
 ```
 $ systemctl start bluetooth.service
 $ systemctl status bluetooth.service